Join our UMass Extension Specialists for a look at the challenges and problems of the 2019 season.

 Afternoon Session ONLY: 3 pesticide contact hours for categories 37 or Applicators License.
 Association credits: 1 MCLP and 1 MCH.

-ENTIRE DAY: 6 for Applicators License; 3 pesticide contact hours for categories 36 and 37.
+ENTIRE DAY: 6 for Applicators License; 3 pesticide contact hours for categories 29, 36, or 37.
 Association credits: 3 ISA, 1 MCA, 2 MCLP, and 2 MCH.

 Cost: $75 Half-day; $95 Full-day